abao2121/portfolio/README.md

 A personal portfolio website built with React, TypeScript, and Vite.
 Now being hosted on https://alanbao.netlify.app/

+## Features

+- Interactive and animated home background page built using Boxy SVG and embedded CSS and Javscript to animate stroke offsets (that took me two weeks to do)
+- Interactive CSS Animations
+- Embedded links to relevant websites and my resume

 ## Tech Stack

 - React